coacha-dev/heath-coaching-website/replit.md

-# Coacha - Professional Business Coaching & Training Platform
+# HeathCoaching - Executive One-to-One Coaching Platform

 ## Overview

-Coacha is a full-stack web application that provides professional business coaching and training services.
-The platform showcases various training programs including leadership development, career coaching, and sales training.
+HeathCoaching is a full-stack web application that provides personalized executive coaching services.
+The platform focuses exclusively on one-to-one coaching sessions to help leaders and professionals reach their full potential.
 Built with a modern tech stack, it features a responsive frontend with React and a Node.js/Express backend, designed for deployment on Replit's infrastructure.

 ## System Architecture